Stanford Binet

 • Variability: IQ scores are not static and can change over time, reflecting developmental or environmental factors.
 IQ scores are given in a confidence interval, reflecting a range of scores not a single number.

-Understanding the various cognitive domains assessed by the test
+Understanding the cognitive domains assessed by the Stanford Binet IQ Test

 The Stanford Binet IQ Test assesses five domains.